Jump the navigation

 5.1 Informal Dispute Resolution

 To resolve a dispute informally, a student or employee may first seek advice from their supervisor, department head or their senior staff member.
-The Director of Human Resources (typically for staff), the Provost and Dean of the Faculty (typically for faculty) and the Dean of Students (typically for students) are other good sources for advice.
+The Associate Vice President for Human Resources (typically for staff), the Provost and Dean of the Faculty (typically for faculty) and the Dean of Students (typically for students) are other good sources for advice.
 An informal resolution can involve a directed conversation, mediation and/or advice about how to resolve the problem.

 • Mediation is inappropriate for certain serious behaviors and incidents, such as circumstances of a substantial power differential between the parties.
 The college must take decisive action, including a thorough investigation, immediately when it becomes aware of such allegations.

-• If a complainant chooses to forego the informal process or if the informal resolution process proves unsuccessful or if the complainant is dissatisfied with the informal process, the complainant may file a formal allegation with the Director of Human Resources (for staff), the Provost and Dean of the Faculty (for faculty) or the Dean of Students (for students).
+• If a complainant chooses to forego the informal process or if the informal resolution process proves unsuccessful or if the complainant is dissatisfied with the informal process, the complainant may file a formal allegation with the Associate Vice President for Human Resources (for staff), the Provost and Dean of the Faculty (for faculty) or the Dean of Students (for students).

 5.2 Grievance